The emptiness formation probability, and representations for nonlocal correlation functions, of the 20-vertex model: Computation of nonlocal correlations

 for $\epsilon$ taken to be sufficiently small.
 The purpose of introducing the functions $\omega$ and $\widetilde{\omega}$ above is for transforming certain products over spectral parameters $s$ and $s^{\prime}$, from which the determinantal representation will be transformed into a contour integral representation.

-As a result, the set of associations for obtaining the desired contour integral representation from the representation of the top partition function above can be related through the series of associations:
+\textit{Proof of Corollary}.
+The set of associations for obtaining the desired contour integral representation from the representation of the top partition function above can be related through the series of associations:

 where parameters $\epsilon_j$ are taken to be sufficiently small.
 As a result of the fact, from previous arguments, that the top partition function for the 20-vertex model is related to the bottom partition function, the series of associations above, for obtaining the final contour integral representation from the determinantal one, entail: